 Bill Grindley built a number of specials over a long period of time.
 These were constructed to his own specifications and brought him great success in local competitions.

-In 1922 he entered the Six Days Trial on a sports model that was fitted with a 249cc sv JAP engine, with two-speed Burman gearbox and all-chain drive.
+In 1922 he entered the Six Days Trial on a sports model which was fitted with a 249cc sv JAP engine, using a two-speed Burman gearbox and all-chain drive.
 This was a great beginning and afterwards replicas of his machine were listed at £75 each.

 From then on, and throughout World War II, he and his machines were famous amongst serious enthusiasts.

-If you have a query about about these British motorcycles, or have some information to add, please contact us
+If you have a query about about these British motorcycles please contact us